Saiujwal1234/first/README.md

 # first
-this is first Git Repository
+this is first Git Repository.
+Author --Sai Ujwal